 Learning about different cultures, race and gender theories, social classes and how politics and society mix is really interesting for young people to study, and will broaden their minds to hopefully start constantly questioning the world around them.

-I know that this is covered in home economics, but a separate class that focuses purely on nutrition would be so beneficial.
+Part of this is covered in home economics, but a separate class that focuses purely on nutrition would be so beneficial.

 Students would learn the basics of healthy eating, how to cook on a budget, awareness and understanding of eating disorders and general food knowledge and skills.